sglanzer-deprecated/ember-cli-blanket/README.md

 ## Release History

+* 0.3.3

+Thanks again to Jeff Schilling, modules off the standard ember-cli require paths are now included in the coverage if the modules are included as imports.
+For example, this means that modules with utility functions will now be included in the coverage.

 * 0.3.2

 Thanks to Jeff Schilling code coverage can be enabled/disabled in tests/blanket-options.js via the enableCoverage property.
 This allows instrumentation to be turned off so that code debugging line numbers will line up.